tlswg/tls13-spec/draft-ietf-tls-tls13.md

-If the corresponding certificate type extension ("server_certificate_type" or "client_certificate_type") was not negotiated in Encrypted Extensions, or the X.509 certificate type was negotiated, then each CertificateEntry contains an X.509 certificate.
+If the corresponding certificate type extension ("server_certificate_type" or "client_certificate_type") was not negotiated in Encrypted Extensions, or the X.509 certificate type was negotiated, then each CertificateEntry contains a DER-encoded X.509 certificate.
 The sender's certificate MUST come in the first CertificateEntry in the list.
 Each following certificate SHOULD directly certify one preceding it.
 Because certificate validation requires that trust anchors be